I-1-6-1.Congressional Inquiries at Hearing Offices

 If the HO receives an Appeals Council remand case that already has a congressional inquiry flag attached to the front of the CF or congressional interest noted in the CF, advise the congressional office, either by telephone or in writing, that the HO has received the case back from the Appeals Council.
 Provide status reports to the congressional staff member every 30 days (or in an alternative manner as mutually agreed upon, and documented in writing, by HO management and congressional staff).
 Also, provide a final response when the ALJ issues a decision.

-I. Notification of Congressional Interest from the Office of Appellate Operations (OAO), Congressional and Public Affairs Branch (CPAB)
+I. Notification of Congressional Interest from the Office of Appellate Operations (OAO), Claimant Problem and Answer Branch (CPAB)

 If a Congressperson or his or her staff member contacts the Deputy Commissioner for Disability Adjudication and Review regarding an HO case, CPAB is responsible for obtaining status on the case, preparing a response, and routing the congressional inquiry to the HO.
 HO staff should take the following actions when notified of a congressional inquiry by CPAB staff: